 An integral part of any buy-sell agreement is to specify what type of events will trigger a mandatory or optional buyout of an owner’s interest by the other owners or the entity itself.
 The most common of these triggering events are described below.

 Death or disability.
 This event is almost universally provided for in the buy-sell agreement.
-Terms of this buyout will include the determination of disability, the time for payment to the owner or the owner’s estate, whether the entity or the surviving shareholders have the obligation to purchase the interest, and whether a funding mechanism, such as life or disability insurance, should be maintained by the entity or the owners personally.
+Terms of this buyout will include the determination of disability, the time for payment to the owner or the owner’s estate, whether the entity or the surviving shareholders have an obligation to purchase the interest, and whether a funding mechanism, such as life or disability insurance, should be maintained by the entity or the owners personally.

-The desire to sell the interest to a third party.
+Desire to sell the interest to a third party.
 The agreement should provide that the terms of the potential sale be presented to the other owners and that they be given the option of:

 - matching the offer made by the outsider;

 - purchasing the shares in accordance with the valuation method and payment terms provided for within the agreement;

 - having the entity repurchase the shares issued in accordance with the valuation method provided for within the agreement; or

 - allowing the sale to be effectuated to the third party.

 Retirement of an owner.
 While a sale to a third party would provide the other owners an optional right to purchase the selling owner’s interest, an owner’s retirement will generally trigger a mandatory buyout.
 Of course, the conditions under which an owner may have the right to retire so that the remaining owners, or the entity, would be compelled to buy that owner out are often a point of negotiation.
 Once again, valuation methods and payment terms will be important issues because there are no outside funding mechanisms, such as life or disability insurance, available to bear the cost.